Right Arrow

 Frequently Asked Questions

-What are the biggest safety challenges in petroleum and coal manufacturing?
+What are the biggest safety hurdles in petroleum and coal manufacturing?

-The sector faces high risks from burns (thermal and chemical), machinery-related amputations, falls from heights, vehicle strikes, and exposure to hazardous substances.
+The sector faces high risks from burns (thermal and chemical), machinery-related amputations, vehicle strikes, and exposure to hazardous substances.
 Complex processes, hazardous materials, and high-pressure equipment increase risk profiles.

-How can we prevent machinery-related injuries like amputations?
+How can we reduce the likelihood of machinery-related injuries like amputations?

 Strict adherence to lockout/tagout (LOTO) procedures and machine guarding is essential.
-AI video analytics can alert supervisors if guards are removed or if LOTO protocols are bypassed, supporting real-time intervention and training.
+Video AI analytics can notify supervisors if workers enter hazardous no-go zones near machinery, supporting real-time intervention and training.

-What’s the role of technology in preventing chemical exposures?
+What’s the role of technology in guarding against chemical exposures?

-How do I get started with safety technology in petroleum and coal manufacturing?
+How to get started with safety technology in petroleum and coal manufacturing?

 Begin by evaluating your current camera infrastructure and safety priorities.
 Choose a solution that integrates with your systems, focuses on your top injury risks, and offers real-time analytics and alerts.
-It’s critical to involve safety teams and frontline workers in the rollout for maximum impact.
+Involving safety teams and frontline workers in the rollout is key for effective adoption.

 About the Author